peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

 The number of keys in this map, or the number of items in this array, or 0 if this item is neither an array nor a map.

+<a id="Entries"></a>
+### Entries

+    public System.Collections.Generic.ICollection Entries { get; }

+Gets a collection of the key/value pairs stored in this CBOR object, if it's a map.
+Returns one entry for each key/value pair in the map in an undefined order.

+<b>Returns:</b>

+A collection of the key/value pairs stored in this CBOR map.
+To avoid potential problems, the calling code should not modify the CBOR map while iterating over the returned collection.

+<b>Exceptions:</b>

+ * System.InvalidOperationException:
+This object is not a map.

 <a id="IsFalse"></a>
 ### IsFalse